Organic and Chemical-Free Foods - Overview

 Don't assume that food labeled "natural," "sustainable," "hormone-free," or "free-range"

-What is the organic label?
+What is the organic seal?

 The U.S. Department of Agriculture (USDA) has developed labeling